 The Principality of Liechtenstein has sovereignty over the Top Level Domain .li.

-The Office for Communications has delegated the operation of the registry to SWITCH.
-The relevant contract has been in force since 2012.
+The Office for Communications has commissioned SWITCH to operate the registry; the current contract has been in force since 2012.

 In addition to general compliance with Liechtenstein laws, which can be found at www.gesetze.li, the legal provisions of the following must also be observed: